mcornick/passwoid/CONTRIBUTING.md

 in beer and in speech) software, I will give you triple your $0.00 back.

 When filing a pull request, please explain what you're changing and why.
-Please use the same style as existing code and add or update tests as needed. `npm test` will run tests, check style, and calculate coverage; make sure it passes.
+Please use [XO style](https://github.com/sindresorhus/xo) _with spaces instead of tabs_ (i.e., the `xo --space` mode) and add or update tests as needed. `npm test` will run tests, check style, and calculate coverage; make sure it passes.
 Please limit your changes to the specific thing you're fixing and isolate your changes in a topic branch that I can merge without pulling in other stuff.

 powm uses the LGPL-3.0+ license.
 If you submit a pull request, I'll assume you are OK with any code you add being placed under that same LGPL-3.0+ license.
 If